School holidays at the Sir Thomas Brisbane Planetarium

-With four kids shows to enjoy at the venue’s Cosmic Skydome, you’ll be spoilt for choice when it comes to leisure opportunities this December and January.
+With four kids shows to enjoy at the venue’s Cosmic Skydome, you’ll be spoilt for choice when it comes to leisure opportunities these holidays.

 New general audience show Bella Gaia features a poetical musical journey around planet Earth, blending NASA science visualisations with cultural scenes from ancient Egypt to modern cities and explores the relationship between human civilization and our ecosystem, simulating the new perspectives gained by orbiting astronauts.

 Families can also enjoy the new show narrated by Harry Potter star Rupert Grint, ‘We Are Aliens!’ which takes viewers on an epic ride in the hunt for evidence of alien life.

 Friday night shows are the perfect opportunity for the whole family to visit for a unique experience at one of the iconic visitor attractions which helps to make Brisbane a liveable, vibrant and cultural city.

 Shows at the Sir Thomas Brisbane Planetarium these school holidays

 Shows on offer at the Planetarium these school holidays perfect for children include:

 - Perfect Little Planet – Children will love this show as they learn about our solar system through the eyes of a family of aliens on vacation from another solar system.
 Recommended for children from 5 years